zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 --------------
 - Aug 26, Mon

 	- Visited TDLI, SJTU.
-I learned a lot from [Prof. Yosuke Mizuno](https://web.tdli.sjtu.edu.cn/mizuno/).
+Learned a lot from [Prof. Yosuke Mizuno](https://web.tdli.sjtu.edu.cn/mizuno/).
 He is a knowledgeable person with a passion for academia, and he is very hospitable.
 We also discussed with [Prof. Yosuke Mizuno](https://web.tdli.sjtu.edu.cn/mizuno/) and his group members.
 I talked about our previous papers and now the preliminary results of autocorrelation.
 There are still many open questions about the image of Sgr A\*.

 - Aug 25, Sun